By Aviva Regev

 Faculty Peer Reviewed

 A 62-year-old male is hospitalized with an acute congestive heart failure exacerbation.
-On hospital day three, the patient’s symptoms have significantly improved …
+On hospital day three, the patient’s symptoms have significantly …

 By Mary C. Whitman, MD